danieljfarrell/pvtrace/docs/design.rst

 However, real materials also attenuate, scatter and possibly reemit light by luminescence, these processes can occur either at surfaces or within the volume. `pvtrace` allows a material to be assigned a `surface` and multiple `components` such as `scatterers`, `absorbers` and `luminophores`.

-The surface object performs automatic Fresnel reflection and refraction at interaces but also has a powerful plugin (or delegate) system that enables these interactions to be fully customised.
+The surface object performs automatic Fresnel reflection and refraction at interfaces but also has a powerful plugin (or delegate) system that enables these interactions to be fully customised.
 For example, to simulate surface coatings that have wavelength, angle or spacial dependence.

 Multiple `components` can be added to simulate materials properties such as volume scattering, absorption, and emission.
 This is particularly useful for performing simulations of luminescent concentrators or other luminescent materials.